PrincetonUniversity/openpiton/README.md

 ##### Environment Setup

-In addition to the OpenPiton setup described above, you have to adapt the paths in the `ariane_setup.sh` script to match with your installation (note that only Questasim is supported at the moment).
+In addition to the OpenPiton setup described above, you have to adapt the paths in the `ariane_setup.sh` script to match with your installation (we support Questasim, VCS and Verilator at the moment).
 Source this script from the OpenPiton root folder and build the RISC-V tools with `ariane_build_tools.sh` if you are running this for the first time:
 1. ```cd $PITON_ROOT/```
 2. ```source piton/ariane_setup.sh```
 3. ```piton/ariane_build_tools.sh```

-Step 3. will then download and compile the RISC-V toolchain and assembly tests for you.
+Step 3. will then download and compile the RISC-V toolchain, the assembly tests and Verilator.

 > Note that the address map is different from the standard OpenPiton configuration.
 DRAM is mapped to `0x8000_0000`, hence the assembly tests and C programs are linked with this offset.
 Have a look at `piton/design/xilinx/genesys2/devices_ariane.xml` for a complete address mapping overview.